Pre-Seminary Program (A)

 - Notification of acceptance into the program will be made by letter.

-- Notification of non-acceptance or probationary acceptance of the applicant is made in a personal interview with the pre-seminary director.
-A formal letter of the decision is presented to the applicant during the interview.
+- Notification of non-acceptance or probationary acceptance of the applicant will also be made by letter after the interview with the pre-seminary director.

 - A copy of this letter is filed in the applicant’s folder in the pre-seminary director's office.

 - A student who is refused acceptance into the pre-seminary program may re-apply up to two more times.
-Acceptance into the pre-seminary program is not a requirement for the successful completion of either major.
+Acceptance into the pre-seminary program is not a requirement for the successful completion of a student's major.

 To maintain ‘‘good standing’’ status in the pre-seminary program, a student must maintain a 2.5 CGPA.